asifsardar26/ellidocker/README.md

     - Ell-i Runtime and Robot Tests
     - RIOT OS

-    The local data is mounted to the built image as 'docker run -i -t -u $UID -v /path/to/working/directory:/home      IMAGE-NAME:TAG' e.g.
+    The local data is mounted to the built image as 'docker run -i -t -v /PWD/:/home/PWD/ IMAGE-NAME:TAG' e.g.

     For Ell-i Runtime and Robot Tests: